 In order to successfully meet these challenges and risks, companies need to take a number of measures.
 One option is to develop a detailed business model for the spin-off project.
 Both opportunities and risks should be taken into account in order to identify potential pitfalls at an early stage and initiate suitable countermeasures.

-In addition, experienced consultants should be consulted when implementing spin-offs.
+In addition, experienced advisors should be consulted when implementing spin-offs.
 External experts can provide valuable support by contributing their experience and expertise.
-They can help to identify potential risks, develop solutions and implement the project successfully.
+They can help to identify potential risks, develop solutions and successfully implement the project.

 Spin-offs and their impact on the stock market